marianads/marianads.github.io/_pages/about.md

 title: About me
 ---

-I am a Materials Engineer from the Federal University of Santa Catarina (2015) with a sandwich period at École Nationale d’Ingénieurs de Saint-Etienne (2013).
-I have experience in the area of Materials Engineering and Metallurgy with emphasis on ceramic materials, characterization, and mechanical treatments of surfaces.
+I am a Research Engineer with a PhD in Experimental Contact Mechanics of Soft Materials from École Centrale de Lyon, a BS in Materials Engineering from the Federal University of Santa Catarina, and a sandwich period at École Nationale d'Ingénieurs de Saint-Etienne.
+My experience is focused on the areas of Mechanical and Materials Engineering, with an emphasis on experimental analysis of polymers and ceramics.
-Currently, I am working at the [Laboratoire de Tribologie et Dynamique des Systèmes](http://ltds.ec-lyon.fr/spip/?lang=fr) (LTDS - UMR 5513) at École Centrale de Lyon doing research in Experimental Contact Mechanics of Soft Matter.